TheLeonidass/Restaurant-App/README.md

 # Restaurant-App

-A restaurant management application made with Java FX and Scenebuilder.
+A restaurant management application made with JavaFX and Scenebuilder.
 This app helps restaurant staff manage orders, menus, and customer interactions efficiently.
 Also customers can make reservations and orders.

 ## Features